antonyxabier/Antony-Castro---Portfolio/README.md

 💻 Aspiring **Gameplay Programmer** | Passionate about Unreal Engine, C++, and interactive systems.
 🌍 Based in Corona, CA | Fluent in English & Spanish

 I love building engaging gameplay mechanics and exploring how code can bring immersive player experiences to life.
 Currently, I’m focusing on **C++**, **Unreal Engine**, and learning new game engine technologies such as **Verse** for the Metaverse.
-My goal is to contribute to innovative projects like **Fortnite** and beyond.

 ---